 … to the Grow Africa Partnership

-In our efforts to bring risk protection to underinsured communities, the African continent — Sub-Saharan Africa in particular — has been a focus area in recent years.
-Reflecting this engagement, we made an important commitment to the Grow Africa Partnership (www.growafrica.org) in 2012.
-This initiative was launched by a number of organisations to promote public-private collaboration and investment in African agriculture.
+In our efforts to bring risk protection to underinsured communities, the African continent – Sub-Saharan Africa in particular – has been a focus area in recent years.
+Reflecting this engagement, we made a commitment to the Grow Africa Partnership (www.growafrica.org), an initiative launched by a number of organisations to promote public-private collaboration and investment in African agriculture.
 As most smallholder farmers in Sub-Saharan Africa have lacked access to insurance protection so far, addressing this problem is crucial to protect families’ livelihoods, facilitate economic development and reduce poverty.

-Our commitment to the Grow Africa Partnership thus includes the following three elements:
+Our commitment to the Grow Africa Partnership includes the following three elements:

 - Give farmers in Sub-Saharan Africa access to tools such as weather and yield index insurance products;